 Q. Can the same proposal submitted to RCSA be submitted to another agency or foundation?

 A. Yes.
 However, if funding is received from another source for the research proposed, you may be asked to withdraw your Cottrell College application.
-You should speak with a program officer if you receive funding for work related to the proposed research from another source.
+You should speak with a program director if you receive funding for work related to the proposed research from another source.

 Q. I thought that RCSA accepted proposals only from faculty in chemistry, physics or astronomy departments.
 It now looks like that has changed.
 Why?